 The ketogenic diet may help diabetic patients, but many are still apprehensive to adopt a high fat diet.
 Fat has been vilified for decades, and has long been linked with an increased risk of heart disease.
 Many still believe that fat also leads to more weight gain.

 Dozens of studies, including meta studies with more than 900,000 subjects, have found that saturated and monounsaturated fats have no effect on heart disease risk.

 Even with evidence to the contrary, experts recently voted the keto diet as the worst diet for 2018.
 The concern appears to be with the drastic cut in carbohydrates and not necessarily the high fat intake.

-“The keto diet is just not sustainable over the long term,” one nutritionist told CNN.
+“The keto diet is just not sustainable over the long term,” one nutritionist said.
 “It doesn’t teach how to acquire healthy eating habits.
 It’s good for a quick fix, but most people I know can hardly give up pasta and bread, let alone beans and fruit.”